Joan & George Anderman Gallery of Oceanic Art, Level 3, Hamilton Building

-The Oceanic collection includes all major island groups, with particular strength in late 18th and early 19th century wood carving and painted bark cloth from the islands of Samoa, Tonga, and Hawaii.
+The Oceanic collection includes all major island groups, with particular strength in late eighteenth- and early nineteenth-century wood carving and painted bark cloth from the islands of Samoa, Tonga, and Hawaii.
 Most impressive is the Melanesian collection, consisting of masterpieces from Papua New Guinea and New Ireland.

 - John Lukavic, Associate Curator of Native Arts